 Deciding on an Independent School education for your child(ren) is an important choice for every family to make.
 But considering how to afford it can be overwhelming.

 At Friends' Central, we offer a number of different payment options to best suit our families' needs.
-While all necessary information can be found here, you are welcome to call Susan Robinson, Director of Enrollment Management if you have specific questions.
+While all necessary information can be found here, you are welcome to call Margaret Metz, Director of Enrollment Management, if you have specific questions.
 She can be reached directly at 610-645-5033.

 In consideration of the differing financial situations of our families, there are three ways to satisfy the tuition bill: